About this guide

 If you decide to use electrical cooling, consider fans.
 They use a fraction of the energy an air-conditioning system uses and create a breeze to make you feel cooler.
 Remember, fans cool people, not rooms, so turn them off when you leave.

 If you have an air conditioner, use it only when you have to and don't be tempted to over-cool.
-Instead, set the temperature between 25 and 27°C: even one degree higher can save between 5 and 10% on your energy use.
+Instead, set the temperature between 25 and 27°C: even 1 degree higher can save between 5 and 10% on your energy use.
 Consider buying a programmable thermostat for your air conditioner so that you can set it to suit your schedule and needs.
 If your air conditioner has a component such as a compressor that sits outside, try to provide it with some shading—if it's sitting in full sun it has to work harder.
-You might be able to use shading plants or an awning over a window to do this.
 Don't forget to clean the filters regularly to help your system work more efficiently.

-If you're thinking of buying a reverse-cycle air conditioner or heat pump, look for the energy rating abel and compare the efficiency of different models.
+If you're thinking of buying a reverse-cycle air conditioner look for the energy rating label and compare the efficiency of different models.

 Keeping cool in the tropics